-2018 - Redevelopment of a commercial property is proposed and the current redevelopment plan will incorporate treatment of the Water Quality Volume (WQV) and stormwater retention via subsurface infiltration.
-The DCIA disconnected will be computed after construction of the project has been completed.
+2018 - Redevelopment of a 3.34 acre commercial property incorporated treatment of the Water Quality Volume (WQV) by new pavement stormwater infiltration in a detention basin and roof area stormwater retention via subsurface infiltration.
+1.349 Acres of DCIA was disconnected by this redevelopment.